Last updated: Nov 2024

 Every successful relationship starts with a clear set of boundaries.
 Your relationship with Spill is no different.
 Boundaries make sure you don't expect us to be something we're not.

-As with all products, using Spill means you agree to these boundaries, as well as our Privacy Policy and Platform T&Cs.
-The rest of our legal fine print, in case you're wondering, can be found here.
+As with all products, using Spill means you agree to these boundaries, as well as our Platform T&Cs.
+We also expect you to read and understand our Privacy Notice.

 If you request that we contact you, using the I'd like to be contacted button in the Slack app, we'll do our best to be in touch within two or three hours.
 However, we can't guarantee this, so please don't use Spill as a crisis service.